abarchi/git-continuous/Rewriting-History/README.md

-** CAUTION **
+**CAUTION**

+> NOTICE :
-With this chapter I recommand you to create your own repository with your own commits and messages related, because it's a good exercise and it will help us to do more complexe command with git.
-Create also a fake text file to test and create a nice log history of your code changes.
+> With this chapter I recommand you to create your own repository with your own commits and messages related, because it's a good exercise and it will help us to do more complexe command with git.
+> Create also a fake text file to test and create a nice log history of your code changes.

 ## Rewriting history